bravo6ix/initial/README.md

 ## Usage

-'initial' can be used to count words in a text file and plot results as follows:
+`initial` can be used to count words in a text file and plot results as follows:
 ```python
 from initial.initial import count_words
 from initial.plotting import plot_words